devsilvar/FrontendTest/README.md

-# Multi-Step Form Wizard React App
+# Multi-Step Form Wizard React App.

 A React application that implements a multi-step form wizard using the Formik library for form management and validation, along with other utilities like Axios for HTTP requests and React Icons for icons.